Aprocryphan/Ardu4Weather/README.md

 * Adafruit_BMP085
 * ArduinoGraphics
 * Arduino_LED_Matrix
-4. Upload the code to your Arduino Uno R4 WiFi.
+4. Upload the code to your Arduino UNO R4 WiFi.

 ## Usage
 1. Connect the sensors and components as per the pin configuration in the code.